Probate and Will Disputes Sydney

 Family Provision Claims

-A family provision claim allows eligible individuals to seek further provision from the estate where they believe a will did not provide them with adequate provision.
-These applications ensure needs, relationships, and circumstances can be properly considered, helping secure fairer distribution and addressing concerns from those who feel overlooked including dependent beneficiaries in NSW.
+A family provision claim allows eligible individuals to seek provision or further provision from the estate where they believe a will did not provide them with adequate provision.
+These applications ensure needs, relationships, and circumstances can be properly considered, often helping secure a "fairer" distribution and addressing concerns from those who feel overlooked including dependent beneficiaries in NSW.

 Challenging Validity